-This statement sets out the steps Ecosurety has taken and is taking to ensure that modern slavery and human trafficking are not taking place in its business or its supply chain and has been published in accordance with the Modern Slavery Act 2015 Section 54.
+This is the third annual statement on slavery and human trafficking and details the steps taken by Ecosurety to prevent modern slavery in its business for the financial year ending 31st December 2022 and has been published in accordance with the Modern Slavery Act 2015 Section 54.

-Due to the nature of our organisation and the nature of our business we deem ourselves to have a low risk of modern slavery.
+Due to the nature of our organisation and our direct activities we deem ourselves to have a low risk of modern slavery.

-Ecosurety was established in 2003 and has grown to become the 2nd largest compliance scheme in the UK, employing 40 people.
-Our Goal is ‘Change for Good’.
-Our aim to create change in the compliance market, turning a ‘tax’ into an opportunity with a focus on sustainable, quality recycling.
+Ecosurety was established in 2003 and has grown to become the 2nd largest compliance scheme in the UK, employing 70 people.
+Our Goal is ‘To accelerate change towards an environmentally sustainable world’.